 Can I share my card between multiple laptops?

 Your data service will only work with your wireless internet card.
-You can easily move your card from one computer to another, but it can only be plugged into one computer at a time.
-Multiple computers can access the internet through a single laptop card if the card is used to power a 3G Wi-Fi router, provided that all PCs are in range of the router’s hot spot.
+You can easily move your card from one computer to another, but it can only be plugged into one computer at a time, unless it is a WiFi mobile hotspot, in which case it can accommodate multiple devices at once.
+Multiple computers can access the internet through a single laptop card if the card is used to power a 3G or 4G Wi-Fi router, provided that all PCs are in range of the router’s hot spot.
 Another alternative is a MiFi, now available with certain carriers.
 A MiFi has a built-in wireless internet card and allows up to 5 devices to connect simultaneously to the internet via Wi-Fi.
 Think of it as a mobile hotspot you can control.

 Do wireless internet cards work on Macs as well as PCs?

-How do I know which wireless internet card to choose?
+How do I know which mobile hotspot to choose?